cs0320-f25/typescript-csv-SiBh744/README.md

     rather than starting a new one

     Extensability
+    2. User Story:

-    2. As a user, I receive a warning requesting confirmation that I have intentionally input a blank file or one with blank spots Acceptance Criteria:
+    As a user, I receive a warning requesting confirmation that I have intentionally input a blank file or one with blank spots Acceptance Criteria:
     - If the user inputs an empty CSV file, they receive notification of the